What is Safer Recruitment?

 Criminal record checks provide details of an individual’s criminal record, including convictions, cautions, reprimands and warnings.
 Individuals who have been judged as unsuitable to work with vulnerable groups can also be placed on a barred list, and therefore cannot seek or undertake certain work with children, young people and/or adults at risk.
 It is the policy of the Church of England that all those who work in eligible roles must have an enhanced criminal record check, with or without a barred list check, as appropriate.

-The Diocese of Portsmouth have appointed an on-line provider to process DBS checks on our behalf.
+The Diocese of Portsmouth have appointed thirtyone:eight to process its DBS checks.

 Overseas Criminal Record Checks